 A huge thanks to Matt Ruscigno for taking the time to share his insights.
 Be sure to check out his blog, True Love Health, and look for our book in stores and online the fall!

 Here’s the infographic that distills the nutrients Matt R. agrees are worth paying attention to for vegetarians and vegans.
-Feel free to use the embed code at the end of the post to share!
+Feel free to share!

 Which nutrients are worth getting as supplements?